oeriu/violetta/README.md

 1. download live image at https://voidlinux.org/download/
 2. flash .iso file to usb stick using Rufus or `dd`
-3. change boot order to usb stick
+3. reboot and change boot order to usb stick
 4. (optional) If issues are happening, configure boot options

     black screen? add `nomodeset` to boot options